 “What I love to do is go horseback riding ... and my cat ...
 I even once had a full blooded timber wolf ... that's how I got nickname Wolfie ...
 I like wolves because they are free and can do what they want ... they can go wherever ... that's why I’ve chosen to be homeless since 2008 ...
 I tried the YWCA once but it didn't work out ...
 I find safe places around.
 I have a cat named Baby Boy and he goes everywhere ...
 I like to care for him ... he is like a child who gives me unconditional love.
 A local vet office helped me for free ... a bug crawled into his skin and tried to make a cocoon.
 I like to come to BCP for the food and showers and depend on them."

 “I want wisdom and I know now what not to do, by making mistakes.
 One has to make the mistakes — it’s the way we learn.
 I am a smarter person now because of this.
 I have been coming here for 4 to 5 years.
 I think what Broadway does is important for the community.
 The Hope used to serve breakfast; when they stopped is when Broadway started serving breakfast, and I have been coming here ever since.
 I also come for the Sunday noon meal every week.”

 “I have been coming to Broadway to help out in the kitchen for several years.
-I come in the mornings and make coffee, do dishes, and I help Kenny get set up for the morning breakfast.
-“I am married to Annie, and have four children and 16 grandchildren and also great-grandchildren.
+I come in the mornings and make coffee, do dishes, and I help set up for the morning breakfast.
+“I am married to Vicki, and have four children and 16 grandchildren and also great-grandchildren.
 I really care about what Broadway does for people.
 Broadway really cares about people, and I want to help them do that, in whatever ways I can.”